-- 20mins walk (flat) to station
+- 20mins walk to station

-- 30mins walk into town but quite steep! (>180m)
+- 30mins walk into town but quite steep! (>100m then lift)

 3D modelDoes not properly represent the slopes of the valley, nor levels of the floors.
-The main entrance from the road goes into both the 'ground' floor, and subground floor via ramps in both directions, one through the portico onto the bridge at the top, and another entrance at the bottom.
+The main entrance from the lane goes into both the 'first' floor, and the 'ground' floor via ramps in both directions, one through the portico onto the bridge at the top, and another entrance at the bottom.
 You can get a better idea of the slope from Streetview or in the photos.

 FloorplansThese are indicative prototypes and do not for example show all bathrooms and layouts.
 The floor levels are confusing.
-The so-called ground floor has a door to the lane at the back with gates, but 'ground' also has two ramps up to the same gates.
+The 'first' floor has a door to the lane at the back with gates, but 'ground' also has two ramps up to the same gates.
 In the 2nd building the first floor would have a walkway to a terrace at the same level.

 PhotosThe modern factory and views both upstream towards the town, and downstream from the top floor.